daniel-lee-wilkinson/capitalbikeshare_station_analysis/README.md

 ## Project Goal

-This project uses **GIS-based spatial analysis** to examine Capital Bikeshare trip data from the Washington D.C. metro area (April 2025), with the goal of:
+This self-directed project uses **GIS-based spatial analysis** to examine Capital Bikeshare trip data from the Washington D.C. metro area (April 2025), with the goal of:

 * Detecting **imbalances** in bike flows between starting locations and end point ZIP codes
 * Identifying **high-traffic hubs, net sinks, and underused stations**